sillitoe/orengogroup-code-style/README.md

 What this aims to be
 --------------------

 The aim here is very much to encourage **contribution**, **consistency** and **new skills** within the group.
-Those words are pretty self-explanatory, but I'll add some unnecessary pseudo-quotes to try and make the whole thing sound  far more profound than it is:
+Those words are pretty self-explanatory, but I'll add some unnecessary pseudo-quotes to make the whole thing sound terribly profound:

  * **Contribution** - *No matter what your skills or experience, everyone can contribute something.
 You just need to know how.*